ocryptocode/ocryptocode/README.md

 my finished works are https://github.com/ocryptocode/HTML-Templates and https://github.com/ocryptocode/crypto-price-tracker

 ### For more projects check out the repositories that are in my profile ###

 Stay tuned !!!

-## 🤝 Open to Collaboration

-I'm open to collaborating on projects or discussing interesting ideas.
-If you have something in mind, let's chat!

-And feel free to reach out and connect!

-Thanks for visiting my profile! 😊